-Walter “Spud” Mills (1894-1917), son of James and Clara Mills, was born on the 20th June 1894, at 4, Wellesley Street, Oldham, Lancashire, and was one of at least five brothers.
+Walter “Spud” Mills (1894-1917), son of James and Alice Mills (nee Finney), was born on the 21st July 1894, at 13 Bond Street, Oldham, Lancashire, and was one of nine children.
 No source material records his schooling or education and his first job was as a piecer, a job usually undertaken by children employed in a spinning mill to join the ends of broken threads.
 His father was a labourer at a local ironworks and Mills followed his father along a similar career path when he became a labourer at Eli Mills & Co.
 Ltd. (Hope Mills).

 Mills, who was now married and living with his in-laws at 10, Smith Street, Oldham, enlisted on the 6th September 1914, a few weeks after the birth of his daughter Ellen.
 He joined the 1st/10th Manchester Regiment, a Territorial unit raised in Oldham, and part of the East Lancashire Brigade, East Lancashire Division.
 On the 25th September 1914, the unit landed at Alexandria in Egypt, where Mills and his comrades completed their training and then on the 10th May 1915 they landed on the Gallipoli peninsula.
 On the 26th May, they became part of the 126th Brigade, 42nd (East Lancashire) Division.